SamFratantonio/SamFratantonioIT1025/Lab2A/readme.md

 ## ALU and Control Unit
 * Explain the interaction of the control unit and ALU in the CPU
+   * The ALU performs athematical operations.
+The control unit tells the ALU to do a certain operation, such as 5 - 3 and the ALU returns the answer, 2.
+It can also do other types of operations like compare which just sends a flag based on the result.
+For example, 3 and 2 which would return the greater than flag.
 ## CPU, Input and Output
 * Identify how the example addresses each of the components: CPU, Input and Output
+   * The CPU is the brain of the computer and performs all of its operations.
+Every other aspect of a computer goes through it.
+Input devices include keyboards and mouses and output devices are things like speakers and monitors.

 # Data Representation